By Stratis Georgiou – a Concerned Orthodox Christian

 The Importance of a Lone Voice that Speaks Out

-Now, before you rush to the comment section to tell me that I am not a Saint and that I should just shut up, let me address both of these possible reactions.
+Hold on now … before you keyboard warriors rush to the comment section to tell me that I am not a Saint and that I should just shut up, let me address both of these possible reactions.

-First, I understand and acknowledge that I am the farthest thing from a Saint; however, I hope that by sticking to my Orthodox path, even though I may fall often,[vi] my hope is that with the help of my wife, my parish priest, my spiritual father, my biological siblings and all of my brothers and sisters in Christ, I will complete the process of theosis and, by the grace of our Lord and Saviour, Jesus Christ, be granted admission to the Choir of the Saints and partake of the feast of the eternal Heavenly Banquet.[vii]
+First, I understand and acknowledge that I am the farthest thing from a Saint; however, my hope is that by sticking to my Orthodox path, even though I may fall often,[vi] – and with the help of my wife, my parish priest, my spiritual father, my biological siblings and all of my brothers and sisters in Christ – I will complete the race that St. Paul speaks of (i.e. the process of theosis), and, by the grace of our Lord and Saviour, Jesus Christ, be judged worthy of admission to the Choir of the Saints and be allowed to sit at eternal Heavenly Banquet table that He has prepared for us.[vii]

 Second, I won’t shut up.